AniruddhGuttikar/compressor-decompressor/README.md

     ./compressor
     ```

-    This will generate a compressed file named "compressed_file.bin" in the same directory.
+    This will generate a compressed file named "output_file.bin" in the same directory.

 5. To decompress the file, run the decompressor: